Who we are

 · Prevent criminal activity, fraud and money laundering;

 · Ensure any offers provided to you are appropriate to your circumstances.

-We will continue to exchange information about you with CR/FPAs while you have a relationship with us.
-We will also inform the CR/FPAs about your settled accounts.
-If you borrow and do not repay in full and on time, CRA/FPs will record the outstanding debt.
-This information may be supplied to other organisations by CR/FPAs.
+We will continue to exchange information about you with both CRA/FPAs while you have a relationship with us and with CRAs for up to 12 months afterwards for the purposes of determining whether and what credit offers to make to you via our marketing, using the permissions provided or relying upon legitimate interest.
+We will also inform the CRA/FPAs about your settled accounts.
+If you borrow and do not repay in full and on time, CRA/FPAs will record the outstanding debt.
+This information may be supplied to other organisations by CRA/FPAs.

 When CRAs receive a search from us they will place a search footprint on your credit file that may be seen by other lenders.
 If we notify them of criminal activity on your account they will keep a record of this which may result in other organisations refusing to provide you with services or employment.

 If you are making a joint application, or tell us that you have a spouse or financial associate, we will link your records together, so you should make sure you discuss this with them, and share with them this information, before lodging the application.
 CRAs will also link your records together and these links will remain on your and their files until such time as you or your partner successfully files for a disassociation with the CRAs to break that link.

 The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail at TransUnion and Experian